Cleaning Your Child’s Colon with Homemade Enema Formulas

 If using this homemade enema solution does not trigger bowel movements, then you may add certain substances to the saline solution in measured amounts to produce a complete evacuation.
 Here are some formulations in an order of preference from weaker to stronger solutions:

-- Glycerin: Add 5-40 ml to the base saline solution.
+- Glycerin: Add 5-40 ml to the 1000 ml. base NaCl saline solution.
 Glycerin can be bought in bulk at almost any pharmacy.
 Ask the pharmacist if you cannot locate it on the shelf.

 - Castile® soap may be added.
 Applicare® makes packets of Castile® soap at 9 ml liquid content each.
-Use 1-3 packets in the 1000 ml base saline solution.
+Use 1-3 packets in the 1000 ml base NaCl saline solution.

 - The Fleet® saline sodium phosphate solution may be added to the 1000 ml. base NaCl saline solution to strengthen a voiding response.
-Fleet is available in child strength for those 11 years and under (excluding children 2 yrs. and under).
+Fleet is available in a child dosage for those 11 years and under (excluding children 2 yrs. and under).
 The limitation of no more than one Fleet enema bottle per day still applies.

 Never add more than one of the above added solutions to your base saline solution.
 If you have continuing contractions or accidents, you may have to do a rinse-out enema with the base saline solution to remove any lingering added irritant.